lgreski/datasciencectacontent/markdown/rprog-breakingDownMakeVector.md

 The first thing that occurs in the function is the initialization of two objects, `x` and `m`.

-    makeVector(x) {
+    makeVector(x = numeric()) {
       m <- NULL
       ...
     }

 Notice that `x` is initialized as a function argument, so no further initialization is required within the function. `m` is set to NULL, initializing it as an object within the makeVector() environment to be used by later code in the function.

+Furthermore, the formals part of the function declaration define the default value of `x` as an empty numeric vector.
+Initialization of the vector with a default value is important because without a default value, `data <- x$get()` generates the following error message.

+     Error in x$get() : argument "x" is missing, with no default

 ### Step 2: Define the "behaviors" or functions for objects of type makeVector()

-After initializing key objects that store key information within `makeVector()`, the code provides four basic behaviors that are typical for data elements within an object-oriented program.
-They're known as "getters and settters."
-As one might expect, "getters" are program modules that retrieve data within an object, and "setters" are program modules that set the data values within an object.
+After initializing key objects that store key information within `makeVector()`, the code provides four basic behaviors that are typical for data elements within an [object-oriented program](https://en.wikipedia.org/wiki/Object-oriented_programming).
+They're called "getters and settters," and more formally known as [mutator and accessor](https://en.wikipedia.org/wiki/Mutator_method) methods.
+As one might expect, "getters" are program modules that retrieve (access) data within an object, and "setters" are program modules that set (mutate) the data values within an object.

 First `makeVector()` defines the `set()` function.
 Most of the "magic" in `makeVector()` takes place in the `set()` function.